cnabio/cnab-spec/102-invocation-image.md

 The example above is simply intended to show how by reserving the `/cnab` directory, we can make images extensible, while not worrying about non-CNAB images putting data in places CNAB treats as special.

-The mechanisms for taking a base bundle and creating an extension bundle are not formalized in the definition, as tooling may implement this pattern as fit for the tooling's domain.
-However, there are particular points of consideration that implementations may wish to address:
+The mechanisms for taking a base bundle and creating an extension bundle are not formalized in the definition, as tooling MAY implement this pattern as fit for the tooling's domain.
+However, there are particular points of consideration that implementations MAY wish to address:

-- Run tools make good candidates for reuse, and may then be well suited for base bundles
+- Run tools make good candidates for reuse, and MAY then be well suited for base bundles
 - A base bundle MAY define parameters and credentials in its bundle definition.
-In such cases, implementations of the base bundle pattern may wish to bubble this configuration up to the extension bundle via tooling.
+In such cases, implementations of the base bundle pattern MAY wish to bubble this configuration up to the extension bundle via tooling.
-- The `/cnab/build` directory may be used to store tooling in a base bundle that extension bundles can use during bundle assembly.
+- The `/cnab/build` directory MAY be used to store tooling in a base bundle that extension bundles can use during bundle assembly.
-- Docker and other OCI tooling may provide mechanisms for creating a bundle by composing via more than one base image.
+- Docker and other OCI tooling MAY provide mechanisms for creating a bundle by composing via more than one base image.
 The present specification does not prohibit composition, and this section of the specification is non-normative.

 ## Image Construction Files

 Including a Dockerfile is RECOMMENDED for all images built with Docker.
 It is useful for reproducing a bundle.
-For other build tools, the build tool's definition may be included instead (e.g. `packer.json` for VM images built with Packer).
-Any image construction artifacts that are not explicitly allowed in the `/cnbab` directory may be placed in the `/cnab/build` directory.
+For other build tools, the build tool's definition MAY be included instead (e.g. `packer.json` for VM images built with Packer).
+Any image construction artifacts that are not explicitly allowed in the `/cnbab` directory MAY be placed in the `/cnab/build` directory.

 The remainder of this subsection is non-normative.

 The `Dockerfile` used to build the invocation image MAY be stored inside of the invocation image.
 This is to ensure reproducibility, and in order to allow rename operations that require a rebuild.
 (Likewise, if a build tool like Packer is used, this tool's configuration MAY be placed in the bundle.)

-This is a normal Dockerfile, and may derive from any base image.
+This is a normal Dockerfile, and MAY derive from any base image.

 Example: